-This apparent disconnect and unfamiliarity with how the performer is producing sound with a modular instrument can lead to the listener perhaps disengaging with the live performance.
+This apparent disconnect and unfamiliarity with how the performer is producing sound with a new modular instrument can lead to the listener perhaps disengaging with the live performance.
 This may have several consequences.
 Firstly, the listener may focus much more on the sound being produced and not concern themselves with the manner of its production.
-Secondly, the listener may focus more intently on the performer to find a conjugation between action and sonic change, perhaps not considering the music more holistically.
-Thirdly, the listener may disengage and their mind wander to other things not related to the music or performance.
-This brings up perhaps a more fundamental question of how the criteria for live performance has been changed by the manner of electronic music performance.
+Secondly, the listener may focus more intently on the performer to find a conjugation between physical action or gesture and sonic change, perhaps not considering the music more holistically.
+Thirdly, the listener may disengage and their mind wander to other things not related to the music they are hearing and seeing performed.
+This brings up perhaps a more fundamental question of how the criteria for live performance have been changed by the manner of electronic music performance.
 There is no longer a clear demarcation in the established perceptual aesthetic continuum between listening to recorded music and live music performance.
-Performing with modular instruments creates more points within this continuum where the listener can choose to connect with the performance at different perceptual levels, moving between them depending on their desire with how to connect with the performers, the music or the technology.
+Performing with modular instruments creates more points within this continuum where the listener can choose to connect with the performance at different perceptual levels, moving between them depending on their desire of how to connect with the performers, the music or the technology.

 Sign posts

 There are further questions intimated by this suggestion of how new modular instrument performances are received.
 Such as, how do the musicians want the audience to receive the performance?
 And how can the musicians achieve this performance aesthetic?
-Every musician who uses modular instruments and wishes to perform live with their system may have a different intention of how they wish that performance to be experienced by the audience.
-Perhaps some musicians wish the audience to know that the performance is totally ‘live’ and provide a transparent aesthetic, whereas others may wish to put forward a more abstract and opaque performance.
+Every musician who uses new modular instruments and wishes to perform live with them may have a different intention of how they wish that performance to be experienced by the audience.
+Perhaps some musicians wish the audience to know that the performance is totally ‘live’ and provide a more transparent aesthetic, whereas others may wish to put forward a more abstract and opaque performance.

 Marko Ciciliani in his paper on electronic music performance practice, puts forward a method to evaluate the aesthetics of different performance practices in electronic music based upon different parameters of that practice and their impact on the aesthetic (2014, p.
 262).
 He places these parameters into two groups.
 The first group includes the visibility and prominence of the performers body, the correlation between physical gesture and sonic result and the transparency of that correlation.
 This first group of parameters he describes as part of the centripetal model, where the performer is central.
 The second group of parameters include space, where the sound source either appears close to the performer (centered) or is omnipresent in the performance space (expanded), sounds that seem to occur completely independently of any gesture and whether there is any deliberate effort to hide the actions of the performer from the audience.
 This second group of parameters he describes as part of the centrifugal model, where the performer appears conducting or guiding and not a directly performing agent.